EdgeTX/edgetx.github.io/docs/supportedradios.md

 **Officially Supported Radios**

-The development and support for EdgeTX is conducted by the EdgeTX core development team and included in the main EdgeTX codebase.
+The development and support for EdgeTX is conducted by the EdgeTX core development team with the support of developers from the community.
+Firmware for these radios is included in the main EdgeTX codebase.

-* Eachine TX16S (since v2.4)
 * Flysky NV14 (since v2.5)
 * Flysky EL18 (since v2.8)
 * Jumper T-Lite (since v2.4)